-- All session information, including audio-visual and scheduling requests, must be entered around March 1 so that the overall program can be scheduled. - Ensure that participants, especially invitees, are aware of requirements for participation.
-This includes the requirement that all meeting participants register.
-If a participant does not register, he or she risks being removed from the program.
+- All session information, including audio-visual and scheduling requests, must be entered around April 1 so that the overall program can be scheduled. - Ensure that participants, especially invitees, are aware of requirements for participation.
+This includes the requirement that all meeting participants register by June 1.
+If a participant is not registered by then, he or she risks being removed from the program.
 The program management system does not notify chairs whether participants have or have not registered.
+Chairs should correspond with participants prior to June 1 to verify that they have registered.